Douglas DC-8: Operators

-As of October 2025, one DC-8 is in commercial service with Congolese cargo airline Trans Air Cargo Service.
-This is DC-8-73 9S-AJO.
+As of January 2026, one DC-8 is in commercial service with Congolese cargo airline Trans Air Cargo Service.
+This is DC-8-73 9S-AJO, which suffered a runway excursion on 8 September 2026, in which it sustained substantial damage.

-OB-2231P remains flying with Skybus Jet Cargo of Peru, having been recently returned to service in February 2025.
+OB-2231P is the only currently flying DC-8, another DC-8-73 operating for Skybus Jet Cargo of Peru, having been recently returned to service in February 2025.

-In the United States, the DC-8 has been retired from commercial service entirely.
-The last DC-8 flying was N782SP, operated by the humanitarian relief organization Samaritan's Purse.
-It was a DC-8-72 Combi acquired from Air Transport International in 2015.
-According to a February 2025 interview with Samaritan's Purse pilot John Morgan, organization planned to keep N782SP in service for "as long as the ministry has a need for it".
-However, Samaritan's Purse announced the following month that it planned to replace the aircraft with a Boeing 767F, which it did on November 14, 2025.

 Accidents and incidents

 As of October 2015, the DC-8 had been involved in 146 incidents, including 84 hull-loss accidents, with 2,255 fatalities.
 The DC-8 has also been involved in 46 hijackings with 2 fatalities.
-The deadliest incident involving the DC-8 was Nigeria Airways Flight 2120 which crashed on July 11, 1991, with 261 fatalities.
+The deadliest incident involving the DC-8 was Nigeria Airways Flight 2120 which crashed from a fire caused by improperly inflated tires on July 11, 1991, with 261 fatalities, while the most recent one was UPS Airlines Flight 1307 in 2006, when it suffered a cargo fire, and the aircraft became a hull loss while all on board survived.